 What does a midwife do?

-- explaining options such as giving birth in hospital or at home, natural childbirth and types of pain relief
+- explaining options like giving birth in hospital or at home

 - running classes about pregnancy (antenatal) and parenting

-- checking the health of the mother and baby during pregnancy
+- checking the health of mother and baby during pregnancy

-- give pain relief or advise on ways to manage pain
+- giving pain relief or advising on ways to manage pain

-- call a doctor if there are any medical problems
+- calling a doctor if you notice any problems

 What do I need to do to become a midwife?

-- Five GCSEs (A-C), including English, maths and a science subject
+- five GCSEs at grades 9 to 4 (A* to C), including English, maths, and a science